ASPP/pelita_template/README.md

 - the move that the current bot has just made is denoted by an highlighted square with an arrow
 - the "sight radius" of the current bot, i.e. the squares around the current bot where the position of the enemy is known exactly
 - the "shadow" of the current bot, i.e. the squares defining the "food" shadow of the current bot: the food pellets in the shadow will turn grey 3 rounds before they getting relocated
-- if the enemy positions are noisy, you will see the silhouette of the enemy at `bot.enemy[X].position` in addition to the real position, which you have no access to from your code
+- if the enemies are not close, you will see the silhouette of the enemy at `bot.enemy[X].position` in addition to the real position, which you have no access to from your code

 ![](pelita_GUI_debug.png)